-I purchased Magni 3 a few weeks ago during stock clearance.
-It was on a sale for just $69 and my curiosity got better of me.
+I purchased Schiit Magni 3 a few weeks ago during stock clearance.
+It was on a sale so my curiosity got better of me.
 I wasn’t particularly concerned about Magni 3+ being released soon.
 My goal here was simple – checking if there is a reason at all to buy such a budget headphone amp.
 With so many good DAC/AMP combos out there, is there a good reason to go with separates?

 BUILD AND FUNCTIONALITY